7 new confirmed COVID-19 cases reported in Cleveland

-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Saturday there are seven new confirmed coronavirus cases reported in the city, which brings the total cumulative to 1,810 citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health said Friday there are seven new confirmed coronavirus cases reported in Cleveland, which brings the total cumulative to 1,896 confirmed cases citywide.

-The new confirmed cases include males and females whose ages range from under 19 years old to their 80s.
-In addition, one more probable case was reported bringing the total number of probable cases to 462.
+The new confirmed cases include men and women whose ages range from their 20s to their 50s.
+Three probable cases were also identified bringing the total probable cases to 471.
 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

-Health officials reported no new deaths in Saturday’s update, which means the total cumulative is 71 fatalities.
+Health officials reported no new deaths in Friday’s update.
+The total cumulative stands at 75 dead citywide.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths and recoveries in Cleveland by selected demographics.
 View the dashboard here.
 For individuals’ privacy, CDPH will not be releasing any additional demographic info related to COVID-19 cases aside from age range and gender.